ibm-cloud-docs/cis/waf-managed-rules.md

    * Click **Configure** on the ruleset you want to configure before migrating.
 In the **Configure deployment** side panel, you can accept all incoming requests or update the scope of execution with the customized filters you make in the expression builder.
 Then, click **Save**.
 1. Click **Deploy** in the side panel to continue.
 1. (Enterprise only) Review the security events in the **Security > Events** tab, and select **Ready to update** when you feel the events are correct.
-1. Select **Turn off previous version** to finalize the migration (this step cannot be undone), or cancel to continue editing.
+1. Select **Turn off previous version** to finalize the migration (this step can't be undone), or cancel to continue editing.
 This transition does not incur any downtime.

 ## Editing rulesets
 {: #edit-rulesets}